Working at height: safety rules every tradesperson must know

 Can I use a ladder for roof work?

 A ladder can be used to access a roof but should not be relied on as a working platform for extended roof work.
-You need edge protection, roof ladders and, depending on the job, scaffolding.
+You need edge protection, roof ladders, and, depending on the job, scaffolding.
+Always prioritise more stable and secure methods for longer-term tasks.

 Do I need a qualification to use a tower scaffold?